Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

     # ... as before in `evaluate_np`
 ```

-During the build stage, the `pythran` compiler uses these special comments to transpile the annotated python functions into C++, and then builds them into a python-importable extension module.
+During the build stage, the `pythran` compiler uses these special comments to transpile the annotated Python functions into C++, and then builds them into a Python-importable extension module.
 As a result, looping over arrays proceeds at C speeds.

 ## Array API "generic" implementation